tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-macos.rst

      sudo wapt-get register
      sudo wapt-get update

-Your MacOS Agent is now installed and configured and it will now appear in your WAPT Console with a MacOS icon.
+|clap| **Congratulations**, your MacOS Agent is now installed and configured
+and it will now appear in your WAPT Console with a |apple| icon!

 Feature supported
 ++++++++++++++++++++++++++++++++++++